-This Technology Could Boast the Benefits of Therapy but Work Even Faster!A. Stout
+This Technology Could Boast the Benefits of ABA—Yet Cost Less and Work Faster!A. Stout

 A common struggle among people with autism is determining how others feel based on their facial expressions.
 The current go-to solution?
 Memorization; during ABA therapy, children might be presented with various facial expressions on flashcards and be asked to determine which emotion corresponds to each one.
 The problem is that therapy like this is costly and may not be applied very consistently.

 The potential new solution?
 A product that failed to take off commercially but caught the interest of scientists: Google Glass.